Adem-Ayari/web_app/README.md

 # Juicy — A React Product Showcase

 A minimal, animated product showcase built as a hands-on exercise in React state management and CSS animation.
-The live version is at [web-app-85en.vercel.app](https://web-app-85en.vercel.app/).
+The live version is at [React_web_app.vercel.app](web-app-git-master-c-o-d-e-f-a-t-es-projects.vercel.app).

 ---